Find Grad Schools

 44 Yearly Graduations

 Ohio State University - Main Campus tops the list of the most popular school in the U.S. for pharmacology majors who are seeking their master's degree.
 Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 44 people received their master's degree in pharmacology from Ohio State.
-About 62% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in pharmacology at Ohio State University - Main Campus make a median salary of 53,876.
+Of these students, 70% were women and 38% were members of underrepresented racial-ethnic groups.

 #2